bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace_api_gateway.md

 ## 2. Defining an API Gateway Spec
-In this part we try to show how we can define an API Gateway Specification to be able to expose some HTTP endpoints that will be maped to registered WAMP procedures:
+In this part we try to show how we can define an API Gateway Specification to be able to expose some HTTP endpoints that will be mapped to registered WAMP procedures:

 ### 2.1.
 Define an API Object